- How is chronic myelomonocytic leukemia treated?

 Chemotherapy for chronic myelomonocytic leukemia

-CMML can progress to acute leukemia, and some patients are treated with the same type of chemo.
-Some of the chemo drugs that have been used include cytarabine with idarubicin, cytarabine with topotecan, and cytarabine with fludarabine.
 This type of treatment can help some patients, but it is very toxic.
 Side effects can be severe and may even hasten death.
-This treatment is generally only used in CMML patients that are young and otherwise healthy.
+This treatment is generally only used in young and otherwise healthy CMML patients.
 Most patients with CMML are older and have other health problems.
 They are less likely to benefit from this intense type of chemo.
 Still, this may be an option for some patients with advanced CMML.

 Another option is to use lower doses of chemo drugs.
 This approach can lower the chance of serious side effects.